How Learning Links overhauled the performance management process

 It’s an area that Learning Links emphasized, with Alex noting that many employees explored Culture Amp and found feedback resources on their own.

 In terms of a broader organizational strategy, the company now brings all of the company’s people leaders together quarterly to build a sense of belonging and share expertise.
-Alex did a nimble workshop for leaders using the playbook tools in Develop.
+Alex did a nimble workshop for leaders using the tips and strategies built into Develop.
 She also took it upon herself to model continuous feedback on her own team and across the organization.

 Devshree agrees that sort of example-setting is a crucial factor.
 “The importance of leaders role modeling what constructive feedback looks like can't be underestimated,” she shares.
 “It's so important for employees in your organization to see how leaders disagree with one another and how they take on that feedback.”